mruby/mruby/doc/mrbgems/README.md

 The *Makefile* is used for building a C extension.
 You should define *GEM* (GEM name), *GEM_C_FILES* (all C files) and *GEM_OBJECTS* (all Object files).
 Pay also attention that your *Makefile* has to build the object files.
+You can use *gem-c-files* to build a *gem.a* out of your Object code and use *gem-clean-c-files* to clean the object files.

 ### Pre-Conditions

-mrbgems will automatically call the *gem-all* make target of your GEM.
-Make sure that you build all files in this target.

 mrbgems expects that you have implemented a C method called *mrb_YOURGEMNAME_gem_init(mrb_state)*.
 YOURGEMNAME will be replaced